 In the last decades, Italy has ben hit by two major crisis, the financial crisis in 2008 and the pandemic in 2020.
 One factor to observe what these crisis meant for the consumers is the inflation.
-Between 2004 and 2019, the highest figure was recorded in 2008.
+Between 2004 and 2020, the highest inflation was recorded in 2008.
 When the financial crisis hit Italy, the inflation in the country reached 3.3 percent.
 The main way to measure inflation is to observe the movement of the Consumer Price Index (CPI).
 The CPI analyzes the changes in the prices of goods and services that households consume.
 Thus, an increase in CPI figures means a devaluation of the purchasing power in a given currency.
 In 2020, the inflation rate in Italy stood at minus 0.1 percent.
 In the current COVID-19 crisis, Italy experienced a deflation.
 A deflation, instead, might bring to a decrease in prices due to a generally lower demand in comparison to the supply of goods and services.
 Nevertheless, the purchasing power is not necessarily going to rise due to other factors to taken into account such as the unemployment and the drop in salaries.
 When the unemployment rate rises, the salaries might drop, and so the purchasing power.
 In addition, people will likely tend to spend less in a situation of uncertainty.